albertllousas/functional-domain-driven-design/README.md

 > Type-driven development is a style of programming in which we write types first and use those types to guide the
 > definition of functions.

-There are lot of definitions of both concepts, from my perspective being type-driven is just about be declarative, think in what we want to do before thinking in how to do it, the implementation.
+There are lot of definitions of both concepts, but from my perspective being type-driven is just about be declarative, think in what we want to do before thinking in how to do it (implementation details).
 This kind of thinking force you to:
- - Have **meaningful types** that express the what your code is doing and postpone the how's.
+ - Have **meaningful types** that express the what your code is doing and postpone the how.
- - Be **consumer-driven**, think first about the client perspective, your public API.
+ - Be **consumer-driven**, think from the client perspective, your public API.

 Having said that, imagine that we already started to implement our solution and it's time to code our workflow.